-My name is Aimée Wimbush-Bourque, and I’m the editor and writer around here.
+My name is Aimée Wimbush-Bourque, and I’m the chief cook and writer around here.

-I do the cooking for our close-knit family of five: my husband and high school sweetheart, Danny, me, our two sons, Noah, 7, and Mateo, 4, and Clara, the baby.
+I do the cooking for our close-knit family of five: my husband and high school sweetheart, Danny, me, our two sons, Noah, 11, and Mateo, 8, and Clara, now 4 years old.

 All photos by Tim Chin

-We’ve recently celebrated three years living on our semi-urban homestead – a third of an acre of land that backs onto a maple forest just outside of Montréal, Canada.
-We’ve put in a beautiful raised bed garden, are raising a few chickens, and hope to someday build an outdoor pizza oven.
+We’ve recently celebrated six years living on our semi-urban homestead – a third of an acre of land that backs onto a maple forest just outside of Montréal, Canada.
+We’ve put in a beautiful raised bed garden, are raising a few chickens, and are working on a second cookbook, too.